LucasOCastro/ECSLib/README.md

 ECS world = new();
 ```

+The ECS object manages entities, archetypes and components internally.
+Systems, however, must be registed manually (or via reflection, as explained in [LINK]) and executed by calling `ECS.ProcessSystems` (if necessary, _deltaTime_ and other such values must be stored in an external state).
+The execution of these systems can be customized by using Pipelines [LINK].

 ## Components
 A component is a simple struct.
 Every field should be of a blittable type as components are stored within archetypes as byte arrays.
-This means that reference types and strings are only allowed when wrapped with a PooledRef<T> struct, further described in [LINK].
+This means that reference types and strings are only allowed when wrapped with the `ECSLib.Components.Interning.PooledRef<T>` struct, further described in [LINK].

 To strictly follow ECS principles, a component struct should only have public fields and a default constructor.
 Because that isn't very flexible, properties which interface with fields are generally acceptable,